4dn-dcic/fish_omics_format/docs/source/vol_quality.rst

 ------------
 - For full instructions, see :ref:`columns-reference-label`

-As with all other Spot Data tables in this format, each row corresponds to data associated with an individual SM localization event.

-The first column of this table is always ``Loc_ID``.
+Each row corresponds to data associated with an individual SM Localization event.
+Accordingly, the first column of this table is always ``Loc_ID``.
 The content and order of all other columns are largely at the user's discretion.

 However, it is highly recommended that all depositions contain *X_Loc_Precision*, *Y_Loc_Precision*, *Z_Loc_Precision*, *PhotonCount*, and *Goodness_of_Fit* columns.
 In addition, to align with existing `Light Microscopy Model (LiMi-Model) <https://doi.org/10.1038/s41592-021-01327-9>`_ metadata specifications, the use of specific column names and descriptions is *conditionally required* as indicated below.
 The order of the rows is at the user's discretion.

 .. csv-table::
   :file: tables/quality_columns.csv